Pak-Iran relations moving in positive direction: FM

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-TEHRAN: Foreign Minister Shah Mahmood Qureshi on Thursday said the relations between Pakistan and Iran have taken a new turn towards positivity and cooperation.
+TEHRAN: Foreign Minister Shah Mahmood Qureshi on Thursday said the relations between Pakistan and Iran had taken a new turn towards positivity and cooperation.

 Qureshi said his meetings with Iranian President Hassan Rouhani, Foreign Minister Jawad Zarif and the Iranian Parliament’s speaker focused on strengthening bilateral relations and enhancing people-to-people contacts.